bsenftner/ffvideo/README.md

 ```
 Once that custom vcpkg triplet was in place, vcpkg correctly generates Visual Studio 2019 x64 static builds using the Windows 142 toolset

 Through wxWidgets OpenGL, and an embedded web browser is encorporated.
+The embedded web browser requires a custom build of wxWidgets.

 Dlib's face detection model file shape_predictor_68_face_landmarks.dat is also required for this project, it can be downloaded in compressed form from:

    http://dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2

 After decompression, it should be placed in the project's bin directory, just beneath the project's git root

 Also, this project uses Jorge L Rodriguez's stb image scaling header only library, from http://github.com/nothings/stb for some image scaling operations.